What Are The Characteristics Of An Introverted Personality

 You Work Better With Other Independent People

-This is the ideal environment where the introverted leader can draw the best results, and extract the most potential.
+This is the ideal environment where the introverted leader can draw out the best results, and extract the most potential.

 You Stay In The Background In Group Settings

-This reminds of when you went to school, where there were others who shot their arms into the air once the teacher asked a question, or needed a volunteer.
-Extroverts are always ready and eager to please, stand out from the crowd in any academic or social setting.
+This reminds of when you went to school, where there were others who shot their arms in the air once the teacher asked a question, or needed a volunteer.

-This is a sure sign you’re an introvert, that you’re more content to just sit back and allow others to take center stage, even if you know the answer.
-It’s not that introverts are slower, know less than others, they’d just don’t feel a particular need to stand out like a peacock.
+A sure sign you’re an introvert, is you’re more content to just sit back and allow others to take centre stage, even if you know the solution.

 Others Ask For Your Opinion

-Most introverts are less than likely to volunteer their opinions or give advice in public settings.
-It could be a family discussion around the dinner table where they appear aloof.
+It could be a family discussion around the dinner table where they appear aloof, or a business meeting where they look confused.
 What they do is keep their viewpoints to themselves.

-What they do is allow the egotistical noisy extroverts to take control and spin their mouth.
 But since their advice is always highly valued, they’re constantly being asked for their opinion.
-Their behavior however, sends cues that they’d rather keep their thoughts to themselves.
+Their behaviour however, sends cues they’d rather keep their thoughts to themselves.

 You Keep To Yourself In Public